tradle/models/docs/creatingNewProduct.md

 ```
 Index part of the MyProduct should be just blindly copied :).

-The MyProduct is creates when all forms are submitted and the application is approved.
+MyProduct is created when all forms are submitted and the application is approved.
 It serves as product certificate.